emhudson/emhudson.github.io/content/publication/hourihan-2025-junco/index.md

 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.

+# If I ever use the subspecies of junco photo the caption will be: Photo by Kenneth Cole Schneider https://flic.kr/p/aFzJoa CCBY-NC-SA 2.0
 image:
-  caption: 'Photo by Kenneth Cole Schneider https://flic.kr/p/aFzJoa CCBY-NC-SA 2.0'
+  caption: ''
   focal_point: ''
   preview_only: false